RayStormz2015/Minimalistic-ToDo/README.md

-# Minimalistic-ToDo
+# Minimalistic-ToDo™
 This desktop application is a simple yet lightweight to-do list utility.

-Minimalistic-ToDo is a simple and clean utility to add, clear, and manage tasks in one desktop app.
+Minimalistic-ToDo™ is a simple and clean utility to add, clear, and manage tasks in one desktop app.

 Features: